A cranberry coffee cake with orange zest and cardamom will fill your home with scents of the holidays and is perfect for brunch.

-- Preheat oven to 350°F. Spray a 9×13 baking dish with nonstick cooking spray.
+- Preheat oven to 350°F. Spray a 9 ×13 inch baking dish with nonstick cooking spray.

 - In a large mixing bowl, use an electric mixer to mix together softened butter, orange juice, milk and egg.
 On top of wet ingredients, add flour, sugar, baking powder, salt, orange zest, and cardamom.
-Beat on low for 20-30 seconds until combined and then increase speed to medium-high and beat for 2 minutes, scraping down sides of bowl as needed.
+Beat on low for 20 to 30 seconds until combined and then increase speed to medium-high and beat for 2 minutes, scraping down sides of bowl as needed.

-- Pour half of batter into prepared pan – spread to evenly cover bottom of baking dish.
-Sprinkle with 1 cup of Wyman’s of Maine frozen cranberries.
-Spread remaining batter over cranberries and then sprinkle with remaining 1/2 cup of cranberries.
-Sprinkle with turbinado sugar.
+- Pour half of batter into prepared pan and spread to evenly cover bottom of baking dish.
+Sprinkle with 1 cup cranberries.
+Spread remaining batter over cranberries (see note) and then sprinkle with remaining 1/2 cup of cranberries.

-- Bake for 35-40 minutes or until a toothpick inserted in the center of the cake comes out clean or with a few crumbs.
+- Bake for 35 to 40 minutes or until a toothpick inserted in the center of the cake comes out clean or with a few crumbs.

 - Let cool slightly before cutting and serving.
 May be served warm, room temperature, or cold.

 - Store covered for 2 to 3 days at room temperature.